Enter some text...

 As is the case with all purebred dog breeds, Great Pyrenees are more prone to certain genetic diseases and conditions.
 In particular, Great Pyrenees are more susceptible to hip dysplasia, bone inflammation, and osteosarcoma3.
 Preventative veterinary care can screen for diseases that your Great Pyrenees is more vulnerable to, which can help your veterinarian find diseases earlier, which often helps your dog’s overall prognosis.

 For example, the Great Pyrenees breed is more prone to osteosarcoma, an aggressive type of bone cancer that requires ongoing management.
-Treatment can cost several thousands of dollars, with some cases adding up to more than $10,000 depending on the amount of chemotherapy and procedures required4.
+Treatment can cost several thousand dollars, with some cases adding up to more than $10,000, depending on the amount of chemotherapy and procedures required4.